-Golden Valley Supportive Communities is a pilot project to improve links between activities and services delivered by local community groups, and those funded and provided by statutory services, especially focusing on social prescribing from the health service.
+Golden Valley Supportive Communities was a pilot project to improve links between activities and services delivered by local community groups, and those funded and provided by statutory services, especially focusing on social prescribing from the health service.

 Herefordshire is a very rural county and a third of the population live in communities of typically less than 500 people.
 It has an aging demographic in which 22% of the population (43,200) are aged 65 or over, compared to 17% nationally.
-Providing health and social care is challenging and expensive and this pilot project, funded by the Department of Communities and Local Government (DCLG), aims to improve understanding of and links between, those services which are provided by the third sector and community organisations, and those provided by statutory services including the National Health Service.
-It focuses on Herefordshire's Golden Valley, one of the most rural parts of the county.
+Providing health and social care is challenging and expensive and this pilot project, funded by the Department of Communities and Local Government (DCLG), aimed to improve understanding of and links between, those services which are provided by the third sector and community organisations, and those provided by statutory services including the National Health Service.
+It focused on Herefordshire's Golden Valley, one of the most rural parts of the county.